TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

    Remove any parents.

-The following attribute and methods should only be used by classes derived from :class:`BaseHandler`.
+The following attribute and methods should only be used by classes derived kutoka :class:`BaseHandler`.

 .. note::